nmstreethran/ml-elec-model/docs/background.rst

 Project objective
 -----------------

-The focus of this project will be on the operational planning resolution of the electricity system.
+The focus of this project will be on the operational planning resolution of the electricity system in Europe.
 This is due to the potential of renewable energy and electrification using renewable energy in decarbonising the energy and transport industries, as well as to better analyse and include short-term fluctuations of renewable energy generation in energy models.
 Variable renewable energy resources are also mainly used to generate electricity directly, i.e., wind and solar are converted into electrical energy from kinetic and light or heat energy respectively.
 This also provides the opportunity to utilise high resolution electricity system data and machine learning methods for forecasting and optimisation of the electricity system.
 The ultimate aim of this short-term decision making model is to help participants in short-term electricity (i.e., day-ahead) markets to develop operational and bidding strategies to maximise their revenue under uncertainty of variable renewable energy generation.
 Inputs used by the machine learning model for the day-ahead forecasts include, but are not limited to, recent historical measurements of electricity generation, demand, and market prices.

 References
 ----------